-ACADEMIC REGULATIONS GOKARAJU RANGARAJU INSTITUTE OF ENGINEERING AND TECHNOLOGY For all Undergraduate Programmes (B. Tech) GR15 REGULATIONS
+Academic Regulations GOKARAJU RANGARAJU INSTITUTE OF ENGINEERING AND TECHNOLOGY, HYDERABAD DEPARTMENT OF CIVIL ENGINEERING (B. Tech) GR17 REGULATIONS

-Gokaraju Rangaraju Institute of Engineering and Technology-2015 Regulations (Gr15 Regulations) are given hereunder.
-These regulations govern all the Undergraduate Programmes offered by various departments of Engineering with effect from the students admitted to the programmes from 2015-16 academic year.
+Gokaraju Rangaraju Institute of Engineering andTechnology 2017 Regulations (GR17 Regulations) are given hereunder.
+These regulations govern the programmes offered by the Department of Civil Engineering with effect from the students admitted to the programmes in 2017-18 academic year.

-- 1. Programme Offered: The Undergraduate programme offered by the department is B.Tech, a four-year regular programme in that discipline. - Medium of Instruction: The medium of instruction (including examinations and reports) is English. - 3.
-Admissions: Admission into the B.Tech Programme in any discipline shall be made subject to the eligibility, qualifications and specialization prescribed by the State Government/University from time to time.
-Admissions shall be made either on the basis of the merit rank obtained by the student in the common entrance examination conducted by the Government/University or on the basis of any other order of merit approved by the Government/University, subject to reservations as prescribed by the Government/University from time to time.
+- 1. Programme Offered: The programme offered by the Department is B.Tech in Civil Engineering, a four-year regular programme. - 2.
+Medium of Instruction: The medium of instruction (including examinations and reports) is English. - 3.
+Admissions: Admission to the B.Tech in Civil Engineering Programme shall be made subject to the eligibility, qualifications and specialization prescribed by the State Government/University from time to time.
+Admissions shall be made either on the basis of the merit rank obtained by the student in the common entrance examination conducted by the Government/Universityor on the basis of any other order of merit approved by the Government/University, subject to reservations as prescribed by the Government/University from time to time.